CAMKULKARNI/Speech-Calculator/app/README.md

 This project is a starting point for a Flutter application.

-The project can be run by executing the main.dart file
+The project can be run by executing the lib/main.dart file